Let us show you a range of possibilities of how to measure the textural properties of cosmetics and skincare products with a texture analyser.

 Typical measurements include: • Hardness • Break Strength • Consistency • Compaction Strength • Container Lid Opening Force • Actuation Force • Friction • Spreadability • Stickiness • Curing Time • Combability • Bending Strength • Sachet Content Removal Force •

 As attendees at In-Cosmetics and IFSCC conferences we are sure to be abreast of the requirements of the industry and our customers.
-When new test solutions are required we go ahead and developed them – the Nail Polish Adhesion Rig is a classic example of one of our Community Registered Designs.
+When new test solutions are required we go ahead and develop them – the Nail Polish Adhesion Rig is a classic example of one of our Community Registered Designs.

 We are totally dedicated to optimising the physical property measurements of your cosmetics.
 But don’t just take our word for it, read an example of what our customers have to say.